Featuring Rare and Beautiful Views from Around the World!

 Hand-colored lithographs

 Roberts began his grand tour of the Near East, departing for Alexandria in the summer of 1839, and spent the remainder of the year exploring Lower Egypt, encountering innumerable ancient ruins and monuments.
 Early in 1840, he embarked on a circuitous route to the Holy Land, via Mount Sinai and the legendary Nabataean city of Petra, in modern Jordan.
 He finally reached Jerusalem, before visiting other important sights in modern Israel, and finally concluding his tour in Syria.
 Upon his return to England, F.G.
-Moon introduced Roberts to the master lithographer Haghe, a collaboration that resulted in this masterpiece, which Abbey described as "one of the most Important and Elaborate
+Moon introduced Roberts to the master lithographer Haghe, a collaboration that resulted in this masterpiece, which Abbey described as "one of the most Important and Elaborateventures of nineteenth-century publishing.

 Rudolph Ackermann